 Bowing basement walls are another foundation problem what adventurous homeowners may be tempted to tackle DIY.
 Some common DIY methods might be injecting the cracks with epoxy or applying carbon fiber patches.
 However, as you can likely imagine, the products available to the general public are usually far from “professional”.
 For example, carbon fiber wall straps are indeed an effective repair for bowing foundation basement walls, however many DIY products do not extend the entire length of the wall.
 A professional carbon fiber wall strap installation covers the entire vertical length of your wall and is permanently fixed to your foundation.

 Your foundation is the most important part of your home.
 Most people focus the cosmetic parts of their home; paint, flooring, and so on.
 These very well might be good DIY projects for homeowners.
 When it comes to your foundation however, you really don’t want to go the DIY route.
 Here is why:

-You might know the signs of foundation problems.
-A homeowner should know the signs including bowing and leaning walls, floor cracks, wall cracks, foundation cracks, and more.
+Homeowners can easily recognize the signs of foundation issues including bowing and leaning walls, floor cracks, wall cracks, foundation cracks, and more.
 But do you know when foundation failure is imminent?
 It takes a structural engineer to really know how serious the problems you have are.
-Special training is required to recognize these types of problems and the level of seriousness is involved.

 2. You foundation can make or break the value of your home.